Official GrowthBook MCP Server

 Feature Flags

 create_feature_flag: Create, add, or wrap an element with a feature flag.
-Accepts key, type, default value, and other metadata.get_feature_flags: List feature flags in your GrowthBook instance.get_single_feature_flag: Fetch details for a specific feature flag by ID.get_stale_safe_rollouts: List safe rollout rules that have been rolled back or released.
-This tools is helpful for removing stale flags from your codebase.create_force_rule: Create a feature flag with a targeting condition (e.g.,country = CA).generate_flag_types: Generate TypeScript types for feature flags.
+Accepts key, type, default value, and other metadata.get_feature_flags: List feature flags in your GrowthBook instance.
+Include a feature ID to retrieve a single flag.get_stale_feature_flags: Given a list of feature flag IDs, checks whether each one is stale and returns cleanup guidance including replacement values and SDK search patterns.create_force_rule: Add a targeting condition (e.g.,country = CA) to an existing flag.generate_flag_types: Generate TypeScript types for feature flags.

 Experiments

-get_experiments: List experiments in GrowthBook.- This tool has 3 modes:
+get_experiments: List experiments in GrowthBook.
+Include an experiment ID to return data about a single experiment.- This tool has 3 modes:

 metadata: The default response from the GrowthBook API, including basic information about experiments.full: Metadata about experiments plus results.
 Warning: This returns a large payload, which fills up the context window quickly.summary: Presents a high-level summary of experiments and their results, combining experiment metadata, results, and metrics.